Does an Advancement let you give an inheritance before you actually die?

 However, Floridians should worry about a death tax.
 This is a federal estate tax.
 However, the estate of the person who has passed away must pay this tax.
 This tax is not paid by the party who receives any proceeds from the estate.
 Currently, there is a $5 million exemption, so only those with large estates must pay this tax.

 Do I have a right to refuse a gift?

-In some cases, we advise that it may make most sense to refuse a gift.
+In some cases, we advise that it may make the most sense to refuse a gift.
 Under Florida law, there is a presumption that the person receiving the gift wants it.
 However, individuals in Florida are entitled to disclaim a gift whenever the way.
 If you want to know more about this right in Florida, click here.

 Talk to an Experienced Estate Planning Lawyer

-You should to talk to an experienced estate planning lawyer if you are contemplating whether to create a will, how you should leave your wealth, or whether to grant an advancement.
+You should talk to an experienced estate planning lawyer if you are contemplating whether to create a will, how you should leave your wealth, or whether to grant an advancement.
 Our team has been helping clients with similar questions for over thirty years.
-Read here about the importance of an estate planning.
+Read here about the importance of estate planning.

 Take advantage of our Free Consultation.
 Call today at our Sebastian Offices (772-589-5500) or our Vero Beach Offices (772-774-7771).
 You can also get started by filling out a FREE CASE EVALUATION by clicking here.